Special Engineering Housing

 Also visit Rutgers Housing and Residence Life for more information.

 All first-year engineering students are eligible for on-campus housing and can opt to live in one of the two designated engineering residence halls located on the Busch campus: Barr Hall and Mattia Hall.
-Barr Hall provides co-ed facilities and Mattia is a men’s only hall.
 Rooms are assigned on a first come, first served basis.
 If you are interested in the Barr Hall or Mattia Hall First-Year Engineering residence halls, you may indicate your preference on the on-line housing application.
 For additional information contact the Residence Life Office (Busch Campus Housing) at (848) 445-2561.

 Engineering Honors Academy

-First-year engineering students admitted to the Honors Academy are eligible for the honors living learning community within the Barr and McCormick residence halls on the Busch campus.
+First-year engineering students admitted to the Honors Academy are eligible for the honors living learning community within the Barr residence halls on the Busch campus during the first year, and shared honors housing during the second year and beyond.

 Rutgers-New Brunswick Honors College

-First-year engineering students admitted to the Rutgers-New Brunswick Honors College will be living in the Honors College on the College Avenue Campus.
+First-year engineering students admitted to the Rutgers-New Brunswick Honors College will be living in the Honors College on the College Avenue campus during the first year, and shared honors housing during the second year and beyond.

 Douglass Engineering Living Learning Community